pi-star-2025/pi_star/telepathy.md

 And if we reference music - social comparison that is intense and “magical” - then the halo glistens and the 4d axis expands

 It can even feel like a crown, as your deep skull bone starts buzzing

+...

+This *buzzing* of the deep skull has always been the best method for long-distance telepathy.
+This channels most the mini-sun hypothlamus in the back brain.